 So usually, some kind of professional help is necessary.

-What Do You Do if You’re a Socially Anxious Child or Teen with Controlling Parents?
+What Do You Do if You Have Social Anxiety Disorder…And Controlling Parents?

 What Do You Do If You’re a Concerned Parent Who Knows You Have Control Issues?